In June 2024 the Abuse in Care Royal Commission of Inquiry delivered its final report Whanaketia – Through pain and trauma, from darkness to light.

 Application criteria

-Your organisation needs to show it has appropriate governance structures and processes in place to support the size and complexity of the project for which you are seeking funding.
+The applicant organisation needs to show it has appropriate governance structures and processes in place to support the size and complexity of the project for which the grant is requested.

 This includes: